ex0sphere/GenesisMUD/README.md

 Hi!
 This is a personal collection of useful files for the online text-based MMORPG (aka MUD) called Genesis.
+Currently contains javascript triggers and aliases that are usable in the Webclient.

 The game can be found here:
 https://www.genesismud.org